This page explains the role of gestures and body language in Spanish communications and provides some tips to improve your skills.

-Verbal and non-verbal communication with Spanish speakers
+Verbal and non-verbal communication in Spanish

 Languages and verbal communication represent one form of interactions between people.
 However, it is not the only one.
 Non-verbal communication like gestures, mimics, and body language complement verbal communication – in some cultures and languages more than in others.

 This may be a useful piece of information, especially when your ability to understand spoken Spanish is limited at the beginning.
 Spanish native speakers tend to speak at very high speed and it is sometimes difficult to understand Spanish word by word.
 Body language can help to fill in these gaps.

-You need to practice non-verbal Spanish communication too
+Practice non-verbal Spanish communication too

-From the ideas above it is clear that you will need to practice non-verbal Spanish communication besides learning the verbal Spanish.
+From the above it is clear that you will need to practice non-verbal Spanish communication besides learning the verbal Spanish.
 You should get used to the gestures and body language that Spanish speakers use.

 How to get used to non-verbal Spanish

 That said, if you don't have such opportunity at this moment, at least try to get a less active exposure to verbal and non-verbal Spanish.
 Many Spanish online courses have video sections.
 Their advantage is that they are usually structured in a way that you start with easy short interviews, get everything explained to you, and then move to more complicated and longer videos.